Table of Contents

-Studies have revealed that rhinovirus replicates faster and better in cooler temperatures; around 33 Celsius compared to core body temperature which remains constant at 37 Celsius unless the body catches a fever.
-During the winter, the outer temperature decreases, therefore the temperature of the nose also decreases but not the lungs.
+Studies have revealed that rhinovirus replicates faster and better in cooler temperatures; around 33 Celsius compared to core body temperature, which remains constant at 37 Celsius unless the body catches a fever.
+During the winter, the outer temperature decreases, so the temperature of the nose also decreases, but not the lungs.
 As a result, the nose provides the best canvas for rhinovirus to grow.
 The epithelial cells of the respiratory tract initiate vigorous antiviral immune responses against rhinovirus at lung temperature as compared to the nose because of decreased immune responses due to the diminished temperature in the nasal cavity.

 The common cold is represented clinically as hoarseness of voice due to persistently coughing because of a sore and scratchy throat, runny nose with clear transparent discharge which later becomes yellow or greenish in color, sneezing, low-grade fever associated body aches, headache, earache, fatigue, watery eyes and loss of appetite.

 Immunosuppressant people are more prone to the common cold.
 People of all ages are susceptible to this illness but infants, children younger than 6 years and elders are more likely to entrap by the virus.
 Cigarette smoke can also elevate the chances of getting the common cold.
 People living in close proximity with one another can also easily develop the common cold.

 DOCTORS’ HEALTH ADVICE FOR PREVENTING THE COMMON COLD:

 It is always better to take precautions before developing any disease.
 The common cold doesn’t have any vaccine for prior protection.
 But it has a treatment called the flu shot.
 Hence, it is important to make cautious attempts to prevent the illness and should know all about preventive measures before the cold season arrives.